-A great way to sightsee beyond the Old City is to travel by Hop On Hop Off Bus to the city’s top sights (many of which we recommend in our 2- and 3-Day Philadelphia Itineraries!).
+A great way to sightsee beyond the Old City is to travel by Hop On Hop Off Bus to other top sights (many of which we recommend in our 2- and 3-Day Philadelphia Itineraries below).
 Visitors can purchase tickets for 1, 2 or 3 days of sightseeing.
 Get Tickets now!

 2-Day Itinerary Philadelphia

 Planning a 2-Day Philadelphia Itinerary allows for a lot more sightseeing.
 Visitors on a Philly weekend trip can experience the best of South Philly – including artistic attractions and delectable food.

 On the first day of your trip, follow our detailed guide things to do in Philadelphia for one day.

 What To See in the Morning on Day 2 of your 2 Days in Philadelphia